VF-DE-CDS/GraphILP-API/README.md

 Simple example
 --------------

-Find the smallest number colours needed to colour the vertices of a cycle such that adjacent vertices have different colours.
+Find the smallest number of colours needed to colour the vertices of a cycle such that adjacent vertices have different colours.

 ```python
 import networkx as nx